An Aldaria Journal

 “You’re the Spartan?
 I knew it I been praying you would come save us.”

-She grabbed his hand and drug him back to her father and the others.
-The room was bleak, a few chairs and a table.
+The child grabbed his hand and drug him back to her father.
+Others now had gathered in the room.
+It was bleak, a few chairs and a table.
 It reminded Koraki of an institution dayroom.

-Ayana gave a sad shake of her head.
+Anika gave a sad shake of her head.
+Her own face developed the same rash as these people.

 “My magic is weakened in this building.
 The only one not effected is the Death Knight.
 I assume it is because they are using a biological component to suppress magic and his biology is different.
 What I can do is get us out of here.
 Once out I can heal all of us.”